 I Additionally, we ask you to provide copies of work permits and resident visas where appropriate

 The reference/credit checks usually take 4-5 working days to be completed, but this timescale can vary.
 Our staff can email you the forms to complete and return or you can complete this process online on the Legal 4 Landlords website.
-Real Estates charge a one-off Administration fee of £100 + VAT per tenant.
-This fee covers our costs in the referencing and administration of your application for the property you have chosen and must be paid before occupation of the property is taken.
 A Tenancy application cannot proceed without a reservation fee, photo ID and proof of address.